This article focuses on La Jolla, one of the most beautiful neighborhoods of San Diego.

 “Ugh, ugh, ugh,” is all that I heard.

-I took a look at the water using my camera zoom and discovered who were responsible for the upheaval and the loud noises
+I took a look at the water using my camera zoom and discovered who was responsible for the upheaval and the loud noises

 A group of about four took La Jolla Cove without caring about the dozens of human beings taking a dip in their ‘hood.
 What is most; they seemed not afraid of being in close contact with people.
 I felt like they were putting a show and enjoying getting the attention of adults and kids.